HILL-TOPCONSULTANCY/hilltop-linux/Navigation Commands.md

     ```bash
     tar -xzvf archive_name.tar.gz
     ```
-Certainly!
-Here are some more essential Linux navigation commands along with their corresponding Bash code:

 16. **List Hidden Files (`ls -a`)**: Display hidden files (files starting with '.') in addition to regular files.